gmg2719/Documentation-and-Architecture-wiki/Webinterface.md

 **Step 2:** Change the ExecStart path

-Navigate to the ``obeca-web-interface.service`` file:
+Navigate to the ``rt-web-interface.service`` file:

 ````
 cd ~
 cd rt-wui/supporting_files/
 ````

-open the ``obeca-web-interface.service`` file with an editor, it should look like this:
+open the ``rt-web-interface.service`` file with an editor, it should look like this:

 ````
 [Service]
 < ... >
-ExecStart=/usr/bin/node /home/ofr/workspace/rt-wui/app.js
+ExecStart=/usr/bin/node /home/user/workspace/rt-wui/app.js
 < ... >
 ````